 Institutions such as the BCDR have continued to actively manage cases remotely throughout this difficult period.
 Parties have continued to be able to commence and progress arbitration proceedings, often exclusively by way of online filing, and hearings have continued to be held and attended by tribunals, parties and their legal representatives, entirely remotely.

-Bahrain looks set to continue its role as a positive model venue for arbitration in 2020, and, despite the current difficulties we are all facing, it is clear that recent trends and developments in arbitration in Bahrain can only reinforce this bright future.
+Bahrain looks set to continue its role as a positive model venue for arbitration in 2021, and, despite the current difficulties currently facing the world, it is clear that recent trends and developments in arbitration in Bahrain can only reinforce this bright future.